-“Tegs, all your dreams will come true” – Read RMD's sweet message to his son - BellaNaija — Nigeria Today
+Entertainment RMD Pens Sweet Birthday Message For His 16-Year Old Son - Nigerian Bulletin — Nigeria Today

 |

-Actor Richard Mofe-Damijo took to his Instagram page to share the sweetest message to his son, Tega who is celebrating his birthday today.
-He wrote: His was the first birth I witnessed.
+Nollywood Actor Richard Mofe-Damijo took to his Instagram page to write a birthday message to his son, Tega who is celebrating his birthday today.
+RMD Tega.jpg.
+See message : His was the first birth I witnessed.
 That phenomenon is amazing.
-I had heard of knees buckling so I was …
+I had heard …

 Richard Mofe-Damijo: 10+Buzz Facts You Should Know About The Showbiz Icon